tact-lang/pitaya/docs/SPECIFICATION.md

 ## 4.1 Overview and Responsibilities

-The Orchestration layer coordinates multiple instances according to strategies.
-While Instance Runner handles "how to run one instance", Orchestration handles "how to run many instances intelligently".
+The Orchestration layer coordinates multiple tasks according to strategies.
+While Instance Runner handles "how to run one instance", Orchestration handles "how to run many tasks intelligently".
 This separation enables complex workflows like "generate 5 solutions and pick the best" without complicating the runner logic.

 Core responsibilities:

-- Execute strategies that spawn and coordinate instances
+- Execute strategies that schedule and coordinate tasks
 - Manage parallel execution with resource limits
 - Own the event bus for component communication
-- Track current state of all instances and strategies
+- Track current state of all tasks and strategies
-- Generate container names with run_id for proper grouping
+- Generate container names from durable task keys for grouping (`orchestrator_{run_id}_s{sidx}_k{short8(key)}`), where `sidx` is the 1-based index of the strategy execution within the run
-- Generate unique branch names for each instance
+- Generate deterministic branch names from durable task keys (provided to the runner)
-- Handle instance failures according to strategy logic
+- Handle task failures according to strategy logic
-- Provide HTTP server for multi-UI support
 - Support resumption of interrupted runs
 - Clean up orphaned containers on startup
 - Export comprehensive results including metrics and branches